siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

 = 2.1.4 =
-* Fixed detection of raw forms.
+* Fixed handling of raw forms.

 = 2.1.3 =
 * Removed use of filter_input for compatibility with HHVM